Southern Bacon Gravy for Biscuits

 My husband's obsession with biscuits and gravy

 If you know my husband then you know he can be a bottomless pit when it comes to some foods.
-Monkey bread, chili, no-bake cookies, and bacon egg and cheese quiche are some of his favorites that he demolishes anytime they are around.
+Monkey bread and classic beef chili are some of his favorites that he demolishes anytime they are around.

 But he goes to a whole different level when it comes to biscuits and gravy.
 He always says a way you can tell if gravy is really good or not is if you can eat it cold out of the container with a spoon the next day. lol.
 Bless him.